Paths To Leadership

 Paths to Leadership is organized around five learning themes:

 - Growing self and broadening perspectives.
-Building on strengths, difficult conversations
+Building on strengths; preparing for difficult conversations; reframing complex organizational challenges using multiple lenses

 - Understanding the environment.
-Understanding systems and complexity; organizations and silos; OHSU and its role in the American healthcare system; understanding OHSU's financial drivers
+Understanding the challenges facing academic health centers; OHSU and its role in the American healthcare system; OHSU's financial drivers

 - Leading organizations.
-Managing projects, improving processes, problem solving and decision making
+Managing projects; improving processes; problem solving, decision making

 - Building collaborations.
-Collaboration and community; building effective teams
+Communication for collaboration and community; building effective teams

 - Weekly face-to-face sessions.
-Weekly we engage the learning themes identified above as well as the knowledge, skills, and tools that will be needed in the action learning project.
-The 2016 schedule is currently in development but will be similar to the 2015 schedule.
+Weekly we engage the learning themes identified above as well as the knowledge, skills, and tools that will be needed in the leadership practicum.

-- Action Learning Project: What difference would you like to make at OHSU?
-The goal of the action learning project is to provide a learn-by-doing experience that creates value both for the participants and OHSU.
-All participants will develop an initial proposal for a project to make a difference in your unit at OHSU.
-Teams of 4-6 participants will select one individual's project to pursue as a group project throughout the later months of the program.
-Projects from prior years have addressed a multitude of issues ranging from quality and process improvement in OHSU clinics to fostering research collaborations to improving junior faculty retention.
+- Leadership Practicum: What difference would you like to make at OHSU?
+The goal of the leadership practicum is to provide a learn-by-doing experience that creates value both for the participants and OHSU/SoM.
+All participants will develop an initial proposal for a change initiative or improvement project to make a difference in their respective units.
+Participants will have the option of pursuing their own change initiatives or partnering with other participants.

 Comments from Past Participants